-When is the last time you thought about a twice baked potato?
+When is the last time you thought about twice-baked potatoes?
 Ages, right?

 Benjamin and I relied on baked potatoes (cooked in the microwave) over the winter for a last-ditch fast-food items on our in-house menu.
 So, it wasn’t a huge leap, I suppose, when I had a Slow Food potluck to attend last week.

-Baked or microwave, scooped and blended with cheese and any manner of vegetables and reheated, you simply cannot go wrong.
-(They’re perfect for using up leftovers.)
-I stuffed these with sauteed kale and goat cheese, sprinkled parmesan on top and felt like a winner.
+Baked or microwave, scooped and blended with cheese and stuffed with any manner of vegetables, you simply cannot go wrong with twice-baked potatoes.
+They’re perfect for using up leftovers

 Kale and Goat Cheese Twice-Baked Potatoes